fbpx

 TEKSMA.K.2.B

 Number and operations.
 The student applies mathematical process standards to understand how to represent and compare whole numbers, the relative position and magnitude of whole numbers, and relationships within the numeration system.
-The student is expected to: read, write, and represent whole numbers from 0 to at least 20 with and without objects or pictures,
+The student expects to: read, write, and represent whole numbers from 0 to at least 20 with and without objects or pictures,

 TEKSMA.K.2.C

 Number and operations.
 The student applies mathematical process standards to understand how to represent and compare whole numbers, the relative position and magnitude of whole numbers, and relationships within the numeration system.
-The student is expected to: count a set of objects up to at least 20 and demonstrate that the last number said tells the number of objects in the set regardless of their arrangement or order.
+The student expects to: count a set of objects up to at least 20 and demonstrate that the last number said tells the number of objects in the set regardless of their arrangement or order.

 TEKSMA.K.6.A